 ParameterTypeDescription

-userAgentstringBrowser User-Agent string.
+userAgentstringBrowser User-Agent.
 Strongly recommended — sessions without it may fail LinkedIn’s fingerprint checks

-linkedInVanityNamestringLinkedIn vanity name for this user, used for self-profile lookups
+linkedInVanityNamestringVanity name for this user, used for self-profile lookups and multi-account routing

 Always include userAgent when syncing cookies.
 LinkedIn compares the User-Agent from the cookie’s origin browser against the requesting browser.
-A mismatch can trigger session invalidation or redirect loops.
+Mismatches can trigger session invalidation or redirect loops.

 Session Validation

-After syncing, Voyager automatically probes LinkedIn (12-second timeout) and returns the validation result:
+After syncing, Voyager probes LinkedIn (12s non-blocking timeout) and returns the result:

 1{